Are you a moral realist, or a moral antirealist?

 And meanwhile, rightly or wrongly, I’m a valence utilitarian, and not a moral realist - yet I believe that anyone who argues for a different ethical system errs.

-In an earlier version of this post I called it 'moral exclusive coherentism', which I know I invented but that's a horrible mouthful, and a Google search for 'moral exclusivism' found surprisingly little that might get confused with this.
+In an earlier version of this essay I called it 'moral exclusive coherentism', which I know I invented but that's a horrible mouthful, and a Google search for 'moral exclusivism' found surprisingly little that might get confused with this.
 So I've renamed it, or at least created a nicer synonym - the old term might still be useful for strict clarity.